 Judgy Judy says…

 Judgy Judy can fudge off on this one.
 Her opinion one way or another doesn’t matter.
-We’re trying to save a species here.
+We’re trying to preserve a species here.
 (She probably wouldn’t care, this isn’t exactly a weedy plant if you catch my drift.)

 Reviews